samuelgomeslima/my-ai-app/README.md

 ## Troubleshooting

+- **`npm WARN EBADENGINE` during install** – Install Node.js 20.19.4 or later.
+The Expo SDK 54 toolchain requires the newer runtime and its matching npm release.
+Tools such as `nvm`, `fnm`, or Volta can help pin the correct version.
 - **Recording button disabled** – In-browser recording relies on the MediaRecorder API, which is available in most evergreen browsers.
 If it is unavailable, upload audio files instead.
 - **Transcription errors** – Check the Functions log output.
 Typical issues include missing `OPENAI_API_KEY`, network restrictions, or unsupported audio codecs.
 - **Deployment failures** – Confirm the GitHub secret `AZURE_STATIC_WEB_APPS_API_TOKEN` is set and the Static Web App resource is configured to use the workflow from this repository.